fiyinfoluwa-sys/mental-health-checkin-bot/README.md

 2. The user types: `4`
 3. The bot replies: *"Thanks for sharing.
 Want to tell me more about what's going on?"*
 4. The user responds: *"I'm feeling burned out.
 Too many deadlines and not enough sleep."*
-5. The bot uses the OpenAI API to analyze tone and detects symptoms of academic burnout.
+5. The bot uses the OpenAI API to analyze tone and detect symptoms of academic burnout.
 6. It replies with:
    > "It sounds like you’re under a lot of pressure.
 You might want to take a short break—maybe even just a walk.
 Would you like a list of simple stress relievers?"
 7. The user types `yes`, and the bot shares 3 short coping strategies.
-8. Afterward, the session is saved locally and a positive affirmation is shared.
+8. Afterward, the session is saved locally, and a positive affirmation is shared.

 ---